 For years, even though I had never travelled in or owned an RV, I dreamed of hitting the road in one.
 When I was young I always watched Charles Kuralt’s “On the Road” segments on CBS.
 He and his crew traveled in an RV across the USA and met up with interesting people.
 To a girl that was full of wanderlust, it seemed like a wonderful thing to do.
 So years and life went by.
 A lady I worked with started sharing her camping magazines with me.
 I read an article about work camping, which told me about people that lived in RVs and worked wherever they traveled.
 It sparked great interest in me, as my husband had passed away and I really didn’t know what I wanted to do with my life.
-From that point it took another 10 years for me to read, research, dream and get distracted by life’s stuff before I became a full time RVer and took to the road to find interesting people and work.
+From that point it took another 10 years for me to read, research and dream before I became a full time RVer.
+In 2015 I took to the road to find interesting people and work.

 So I begin this blog well into my third year of full time RVing.
-The rantings and ramblings of a not-so-young woman traveling with her little dog Amos and her big cat Andy in her “vintage” Winnebago Vectra named Hugo.
+The rantings and ramblings of a not-so-young woman traveling with her little dog Amos and her big cat Andy.